What Can Be Done To Get Rid Of Pesky Woodpeckers?

 It is still a mystery why woodpeckers find it necessary to peck holes in siding or peck at chimneys.
 The most common theories include searching for insects and establishing their territory for mating rituals.

-Several methods are listed below:
+Several other methods for getting rid of woodpeckers are listed below:

 - If there is a shiny metal object on your home that woodpeckers drum on, cover it in burlap to discourage them from finding it attractive.
 However, like a wooden owl, the woodpecker will eventually figure out that it’s harmless.
 So keep the woodpecker preoccupied by placing a metal/tin object on the far end of your property away from bedrooms and neighbors.

 - Completely smother a pine cone in cheese to attract the woodpecker and sprinkle it with cayenne pepper.
 Place the pine cone(s) where the most woodpecker activity is; one taste of the cayenne pepper and the woodpecker should be convinced to relocate.

 - Fill a small spray bottle with water and Tabasco sauce.
 Spray the area where the woodpecker is causing damage such as tree bark, siding, etc. Let the woodpecker come back and peck at that area again.
 Woodpeckers typically do not like hot sauce and will remember never to peck that area again.

 - Also, hang thick plastic over the damaged areas of your home and other likely areas the woodpecker may seek out; the slick surface of the plastic will prevent any woodpecker from landing on the siding of your home.
 Note: this is only a temporary solution.